harishb2006/Ecommerce-Follow-Along/README.md

 In this milestone, we created a GET /user/profile endpoint to fetch the user's profile details, including their name, email, profile photo, and addresses.
 Additionally, a functionality to send the user’s data via email was implemented.
 On the frontend, we created a profile page that displays the user’s profile photo, name, email in one section, and addresses in another.
 If no addresses are found, a "No address found" message is displayed, along with an "Add Address" button.

 ---

+---
+### Milestone 21 Summary
+We developed a **frontend form** to collect user addresses with fields like country, city, zip code, and address type.
+Users can navigate from their profile to this form via the **"Add Address"** button.
+Input values are managed using state, and required fields are validated before submission.
+Currently, the data is logged in the console, with future plans for backend integration and address editing.

+---

+---

+### Milestone 22 Summary
+We implemented a **POST /user/address** API to store addresses in the user profile.
+The backend validates and saves the submitted address data in the database.
+The frontend form is now integrated with this API, ensuring successful address storage.
+If no addresses exist, the profile page displays a **"No address found"** message with an option to add one.
+This milestone connects frontend address collection with backend storage for a seamless user experience.

+---